mviereck/x11docker/README.md

 RUN apt-get update && apt-get install -y vlc
 ```

-# Troubleshooting
-For troubleshooting, run `x11docker` or `x11docker-gui` in a terminal.
- - x11docker shows warnings if something is insecure, missing or going wrong.
- - Use option `--verbose` to see logfile output, too.
-   - Option `--debug` can provide additional informations.
-   - Use options `--stdout --stderr --silent` to get application output only.
-   - You can find the latest dispatched logfile at `~/.cache/x11docker/x11docker.log`.
- - Make sure your x11docker version is up to date with `x11docker --update` (latest release) or `x11docker --update-master` (latest beta).
- - Some applications need more privileges or capabilities than x11docker provides as default.
-   - Reduce container isolation with options `--hostipc --hostnet --cap-default --sys-admin` and try again.
-If the application runs, reduce this insecure options to encircle the issue.
-   - You can run container application as root with `--user=root`.
- - Get help in the [issue tracker](https://github.com/mviereck/x11docker/issues).
-   - Most times it makes sense to store the `--verbose`output (or `x11docker.log`) at [pastebin](https://pastebin.com/).

 # Dependencies
 x11docker can run with standard system utilities without additional dependencies on host or in image.
 As a core it only needs an `X` server and, of course, [`docker`](https://www.docker.com/) to run docker images on X.